dorianbg/kubescale/README.md

   downscale_max_percentage: 20

 forecasting:
-  # how often to forecast future values of the metric, in seconds (eg. 1800s = 30min)
+  # how often to forecast future values of the metric values - expensive operation due to having to train a predictive model (measured in minutes)
   forecast_creation_interval_mins: 30
-  # for how long in future to forecast
+  # for how long in future to forecast (measured in minutes). depends primarily on the type of workload and datasets
   forecast_period_mins: 60

 metrics: